Cambridge: Future plans

 In February 2020, consultations opened for a transport system known as the Cambridgeshire Autonomous Metro.
 It would have connected the historic city centre and the existing busway route with the mainline railway stations, Cambridge Science Park and Haverhill.
 In May 2021 the newly elected mayor said he was focused instead on a "revamped bus network" but would not yet abandon the work done.
 As of November 2022, the Greater Cambridge Partnership is consulting on plans comprising: transforming the bus network; investing in other sustainable travel schemes; and introducing a Cambridge Congestion Charge as part of a Sustainable Travel Zone.

-In 2024, Cambridge Connect proposed repurposing the planned route of the canceled metro as a light railway.
+In 2024, Cambridge Connect proposed repurposing the planned route of the cancelled metro as a light railway.
 Known as the Isaac Newton line, it would connect the mainline railway stations with Cambourne, the guided busway station at Trumpington, Haverhill, Addenbrookes Hospital, and a new station in Cambridge city centre.